Counting modular forms by rationality field: Abstract

 \section{Abstract}

-We describe a database consisting of prime level weight 2 newforms with (i) level less than 1 million; or (ii) level less than 2 million and rationality field of degree $d \le 6$.
-We use this to study the distribution of degrees and rationality fields of weight 2 newforms.
+We investigate the distribution of degrees and rationality fields of weight 2 newforms.
 In particular, we give heuristic upper bounds on how often degree $d$ rationality fields occur for squarefree levels, and predict finiteness if $d \ge 7$.
 When $d=2$, we make predictions about how frequently specific quadratic fields occur, prove lower bounds, and conjecture that $\Q(\sqrt 5)$ is the most common quadratic rationality field.
-We also discuss how often non-conjugate degree $d$ newforms occur in the same level, distributions of Atkin--Lehner signs, and Lang--Trotter-type questions.